 Being a working mom has not impacted the strength of my bond with any of my babies.
 Yes, kids may form close bonds with their daily caregivers, but those connections can’t compare to the bond they have with their mom.
 More people to love does not diminish the love they have for you.
 With my first baby, I worried my daughter would forget I was her mom when I went back to work.
 Nope.
-I am here to tell you to let go of every single fear you have about your bond with your baby if you are a working mom You will have to be creative and adaptable with your time due to how much you are juggling.
+I am here to tell you to let go of every single fear you have about your bond with your baby if you are a working mom.
+You will have to be creative and adaptable with your time due to how much you are juggling.
 Sometimes you will have to make hard choices.
 But you can have the same bond with your baby as any other mom, while still chasing a career.
+You can bond with baby as a working mom in tons of easy ways.

 Maximize Your Flexibility